Corporate Services

 In the case whereby one person decides to carry out an economic activity, this may be done through a self-employed status whereby one is not required to register a company with the Malta Financial Services Authority.
 The person would be required to apply for a Value Added Tax (VAT) number with the VAT Department of Malta, depending on the level of expected annual turnover his or her activity will generate.

 According to the Companies Act 1995 every company set up in Malta is bound by law to have its registered address also here in Malta.
-At this address the company will receive statutory correspondence from Gouvernment Entities.
-Therefore it needs to be one which is continuously seen to in order to have statutory and other correspondence dealt with promptly.
+At this address the company will receive statutory correspondence from Government Entities.
+Therefore, it needs to be one which is continuously seen to in order to have statutory and other correspondence dealt with promptly.
 All company related documents and accounting source documentation must be kept as such office.

 Our corporate department offers directorship services to clients.
 This may be done through the setting up of a resident director or also through the setting up of a director company which may be in both on shore and off shore jurisdictions, according to the preference of the client.